ZJUGAPS-YYGroup/GCN-Denoiser/README.md

 ### Denoising Interface:

-Executable demo, the corresponding code, and some sampled meshes are supplied. *New simplified version has been updated*
+Executable demo, the corresponding code, and some sampled meshes are supplied.

 - For .exe, windows platform is required and the CUDA PATH must be set in the system environment.
-Some important `.dll` have been supplied ( Unzip dlls.zip firstly).
+Some `.dll` are required (CUDA&LibTorch: c10.dll, c10_cuda.dll, caffe2_nvrtc.dll, nvToolsExt61_1.dll, torch.dll; Qt: Qt5Core.dll, Qt5Gui.dll, Qt5OpenGL.dll, Qt5Widgets.dll).

 - For code, Visual Studio 2017 and Qt 5.12 are required.